fxamacker/cbor/README.md

 __Help clarifying CBOR RFC 7049 or 7049bis__

 * Carsten Bormann for RFC 7049 (CBOR), his fast confirmation to my RFC 7049 errata, approving my pull request to 7049bis, and his patience when I misread a line in 7049bis.
+* Laurence Lundblade for his help on the IETF mailing list for 7049bis and for pointing out on a CBORbis issue that CBOR Undefined might be problematic translating to JSON.
 * Jeffrey Yasskin for his help on the IETF mailing list for 7049bis.
-* Laurence Lundblade for his help on the IETF mailing list for 7049bis.

 __Words of encouragement and support__